 Autophagy is in fact a natural biological process.
-The key player in this process are lysosomes, tiny cells that contain a range of enzymes needed to break down and digest parts of the cell that no longer work and are obsolete.
-You could think of lysosomes as hungry pacmans searching and gobbling up all broken down parts of the cell that it can find.
+The key players in this process are lysosomes, tiny cells that contain a range of enzymes needed to break down and digest parts of the cell that no longer work and are obsolete.
+You could think of lysosomes as hungry pacmans searching and gobbling up all broken-down parts of the cell that it can find.

 However, there is a dark side to autophagy because these pacmans (the lysosomes) are so efficient that a state of prolonged autophagy can even lead to cell death, a process called autolysis.
 Our body needs a certain amount of autophagy to take place in order to renew itself, however too much is detrimental to our health.

 Why Is Autophagy So Important?

 Without a regular clean-out of any junk that we have lying around in our cells, our cells become burdened by this junk and begin to deteriorate, becoming less efficient.
 If our cells do not function properly, our body is more susceptible to degeneration.

 Colin Champ, M.D., a board-certified radiation oncologist, assistant professor at the University of Pittsburgh Medical Center, and author of Misguided Medicine explains:

 “Autophagy makes us more efficient machines to get rid of faulty parts, stop cancerous growths, and stop metabolic dysfunction like obesity and diabetes.”